Error:

 This signature detects this DoS attack.
 This signature triggers when the child signature,54823, triggers 50 times within 3 seconds.

-If a session has the same source and same destination but triggers our child signature, 34520, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 34520, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 34520, is looking for SIP BYE method.

-If a session has the same source and same destination but triggers our child signature, 34548, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 34548, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 34548, is looking for HTTP response 407 and NTLM proxy authorizationi condition.

-If a session has the same source and same destination but triggers our child signature, 34556, 100 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 34556, 100 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 34556, is looking for HTTP 401 response.

-If a session has same source and same destination but triggers our child signature, 34767, 100 times in 60 seconds, we call it is a brute force attack.
+If a session has same source and same destination but triggers our child signature, 34767, 100 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 34767, is looking for HTTP request from HOIC tool.

-If a session has same source and same destination but triggers our child signature, 34842, 250 times in 30 seconds, we call it is a brute force attack.
+If a session has same source and same destination but triggers our child signature, 34842, 250 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 34842, is looking for DNS request.